SergioB/accounts-entry/README.md

 ## Setting up password login

-Use `mrt add accounts-password` if you want to have email/username login authentication options.
+Use `meteor add accounts-password` if you want to have email/username login authentication options.
 This is now optional and will only display if installed.
 You need to configure an OAuth option if you choose not to have password logins.

 ## Setting up OAuth/social integrations